 There are a few different types of alopecia

-- Alopecia Areata this is where the hair falls out in circle or oval coin sized patches.
+- Alopecia Areata this is where the hair falls out in circle or oval coin sized patches (you can see an example of alopecia areata here).
 It usually starts with only one or two patches, but can quickly change.
 The patches can join together making the areas of hair loss much bigger, or the patches can grow the hair back.
 Sometimes when the patches grow back on the head, hair loss may occur elsewhere on the scalp.

 - Alopecia Totalis is totally hair loss of the scalp.
 Alopecia totalis usually starts as alopecia areata and progresses as patches gradually connect.
 Sometimes it progresses so quickly that people end up with almost full hair loss before they even noticed the patches were there.